tapansaikia/pehchaan/README.md

 # AIM
-Information and Social Section for Differntly Abled People which include event organisations, success stories, posts and Job Opportunities using seamlessley
+Information and Social Section for Differntly Abled People which include event organisations, success stories, posts and Job Opportunities statically and seamlessly

 # Running the Platform
 Install the dependencies